Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 "Name it,"

 "If they could be camo pattern or olive drab or something from now on?
-Our ghetto camo solution didn’t really work so great…"
+Our ghetto camo solution didn’t really work so great..."

 "I’ll see what I can do without compromising on safety features," Cavendish promised.